waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 Once the model was approved, it was deployed to act as a scoring service.
 On top of this service, an API was created and published to an API developer Portal and is now callable through API.

-This journey will discover, test and use this Financial Risk Management API using a sample financial application, then enhance it using IBM Bluemix.
+The objectives of this journey are to discover, test and use this Financial Risk Management API using a sample financial application, then enhance it using IBM Bluemix.

-## Included Components
+## Included components

 The journey is accomplished by using a Hybrid [IBM Bluemix] / [IBM Z Mainframe] architecture: